smartcontractkit/crec-sdk/services/wallets/README.md

     ChainId:   chainId,
 })

 // 4.
-Create a local signer for the operation execution account operationSigner := local.NewSigner(privateKey)
+Create a local signer for the operation execution wallet operationSigner := local.NewSigner(privateKey)
 ```